ulusoyca/SwiftData/README.md

 Xcode Version:

-- Xcode 6
+- Xcode 7 beta 5

 Can be used in applications with operating systems:

 - iOS 7.0+
 - Mac OS X 10.9+

+Swift 2.0 compatible.

 ##Usage

 This section runs through some sample usage of SwiftData.

-The full API documentation can be found [here](http://ryanfowler.github.io/SwiftData)
+The full API documentation can be found [here](http://ryanfowler.github.io/SwiftData).

 ###Table Creation